Z-snails/Idris2-Grin/README.md

 GRIN backend for Idris2.
 Designed to use [this](https://github.com/grin-compiler/grin) grin compiler.

-This only works with recent versions of idris2 (v0.3.0 +) because it relies on recently added laziness annotations.
+This only works with recent versions of idris2 (v0.3.0 +).

 ## Todo
 - [x] Finish unfinished functions